YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 h
 ```
  component can be any floating-point number.
 The floor of this number is subtracted from it to create a fraction between 0 and 1.
-This fractional number is then multiplied by 360 to produce the hue angle in the HSB color model. **Parameter** *h* the hue component **Parameter** *s* the saturation of the color **Parameter** *b* the brightness of the color @return a
+This fractional number is then multiplied by 360 to produce the hue angle in the HSB color model. **Parameter** *h* the hue component **Parameter** *s* the saturation of the color **Parameter** *b* the brightness of the color *Return* a
 ```java
 Color
 ```